-I don't eat meat but make sure I eat a lot of fish and eggs for my protein.
+I don't eat meat but I make sure I eat a lot of fish and eggs for my protein.
 I love fresh vegetables and eat them with every meal.
-I eat healthily 6/7 days but allow myself 1 day to cheat.
+I eat healthily 6 out of 7 days a week but allow myself 1 day to cheat.
 I do use some supplements to ensure my body is getting all it needs.

 What do you do to keep your clients motivated?